tiroshlab/Spatial_Glioma/README.md

 ## Getting started
 1. Clone Github repository.
-2. Set the working directory to Inputs.
+2. Download and extract the data provided (Inputs.zip)
-3. Download the data provided (Inputs.zip).
+3. Set the working directory to Inputs.
 4. Run one of the 6 code modules in R.

 ## General notes